2025-12-12

 Not every person is identical, so in reality there probably are interindividual differences at several places:

-We can model these interindividual differences - or we assume that some of them are constant for all participants.
+We can simulate these interindividual differences - or we assume that some of them are constant for all participants.

 Furthermore, our models are always simplifications of reality.
 We can never model all relevant variables; and measurement error adds further noise.
 Consequently there is some unexplained variability (aka. random noise) in the system.